 A little comic relief really does work to calm the nerves and reduce tension.
 A welcome and a nod can make a new and frightening place seem for just one second a little less scary.
 For U.S. troops in WWII that welcome comic relief often came in the form of a beloved big-nosed cartoon named Kilroy.

 Kilroy, a Ziggy like cartoon peeking over a wall, told soldiers in caption that he had blazed the trail for them.
-They knew that their comrades had been there before them and it gave them a little boost before the proverbial shit was about to hit the fan.
+They knew that their comrades had been there before them and it gave them a little boost before the proverbial crap was about to hit the fan.

 So who was Kilroy?
 Most sources and historians think that the origin of the tag was James J. Kilroy, a shipyard inspector.
 He was a riveter paid by the rivet.
 Workers marked their rivets with chalk, and Mr. Kilroy didn’t want anyone taking his credit so he marked his rivets with the statement “Kilroy was here”.